visol/google_cloud_storage/README.md

 **CAUTIOUS!**
 1. Moving means: we are "manually" uploading a file to the GoogleCloudStorage storage and "manually" (= via SQL request) deleting the one from the local storage.
-Finally we are changing the `sys_file.storage value` to the cloudinary storage id.
+Finally, we are changing the `sys_file.storage value` to the cloudinary storage id.
 Consequently, the file uid will be kept.
 File references are not touched.